Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets

-The BOBL was the 8th most heavily traded futures contract in the interest rate sector globally, with an increase in total volume between 2009 and 2010 of $36.7\%$, see \citet{InvestorBlog2}.
-Contrasting the findings for the 5YTN to BOBL, from Figure \ref{fig:AStabBOBLPar} we can see a significantly greater variation in the tail index $\alpha$, daily and also the skewness parameter $\beta$, with the mean of the tail index parameter being 1.8195.
+In Figure \ref{fig:AStabBOBLPar} we contrast the daily estimated findings for the 5YTN to BOBL.
+We can see a significantly greater variation in the tail index $\alpha$ and skewness parameter $\beta$, with the mean of the tail index parameter being 1.8195.
 This indicates that the daily volume profile on the bid and ask is consistently more heavy tailed than the daily behavior of the volume profile for the 5YTN.
 In addition, the extreme volume profile events observed occasionally in the 5YTN are not present in the BOBL volume profile, until the end of 2010 where an event caused the volume profile to demonstrate an infinite mean tail behavior for a few trading days in late November to early December.
-During this period of significantly heightened activity in the heaviness of the volume profile tails, there was a corresponding significant event in Europe which may have impacted the the European traded BOBL.
-During this time, investors massively sold off Irish bonds which consequently drove prices on the actively traded 10 year bonds to a new low.
-In addition to this in mid-December of 2010 the rating agency Moody's gave a 5 notch credit downgrade to Irish debt ratings, from Aa2 to Baa1 rating further driving an exodus from Irish and European bond markets.
-This is consistent with the observed extreme events estimated from the $\alpha$-Stable daily model fits during this period.
+This is consistent with the observed extreme events estimated from the $\alpha$-stable daily model fits during this period.